Kadary Richmond

-Kadary Richmond (born August 25, 2001) is an American basketball player for the Capital City Go-Go of the NBA G League.
+Kadary Richmond (born August 25, 2001) is an American basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He played college basketball for the Syracuse Orange, Seton Hall Pirates and St. John's Red Storm.

 High school career

 Richmond played for Midwood High School in his hometown of Brooklyn as a freshman before transferring to South Shore High School.
 He helped South Shore win two Public Schools Athletic League Class AA titles.
 Richmond played a postgraduate season at Brewster Academy in Wolfeboro, New Hampshire.
 He averaged 12.5 points, six rebounds and 3.8 assists per game, receiving First Team All-New England Preparatory School Athletic Council Class AAA honors.
 A four-star recruit, Richmond committed to playing college basketball for Syracuse over offers from UConn, Florida State, Cincinnati and Georgetown.

 College career

 Syracuse Orange

 On December 3, 2020, Richmond made his first career start for Syracuse in the absence of Buddy Boeheim.
 He recorded a freshman season-high 16 points, seven rebounds, six assists, four steals and three blocks in a 75–45 win over Niagara.
 As a freshman, he averaged 6.3 points, 3.1 assists, 2.6 rebounds and 1.6 steals in 21 minutes per game.